Italian Honeymoon Amid the Coronavirus Outbreak-Day 1

 Though it was late winter, it was the kind of place you want to sit, read, meditate, listen to the songbirds, or just sip on a coffee or tea and chat with an old friend.
 The view is spectacular.
 A group of buildings made of stone, wood, and brick, were dubbed “the beehives” or Victorian follies.
 Unique in appearance and a mix of architectural styles, it included Gothic, Romanesque, and Rococo, and Oriental pagodas.
 There's a new surprise around every corner of the park.

 They were designed by Florence for places to sit, read, and host guests.
 Another original feature of this park is the “cromlech”, a miniature stone garden made of small menhir and dolmens, inspired by the megalithic sites.
 She wanted to build a funerary monument for her five dogs.
-There are relics from the first and second world wars, as well as a small pond filled with goldfish.
+There are relics from the first and second world wars, as well as a small pond filled with k0i.
 At one of the entrances, a bench holds a bronze statue of a male and female angel.
 The Tourist Bureau for Taormina says it isn’t anyone in particular, but accounts have varied from "free spirits" to "angels" looking after the park.
 The symbology of their suitcase, sitting at their feet is interesting.
 Perhaps it was meant to remind us that when we leave this dimension, we leave behind our "baggage."

 We ambled through the park, engaged with the surprises around each corner.
 I knew it would be magnificent with spring in all of her glory, when flowering plants began blooming.
-Still, despite missing Spring in this par, I wouldn’t have traded our special time there for anything.
+Still, despite missing Spring in this park, I wouldn’t have traded our special time there for anything.

 Di and I took a couple of selfie photos of us in the park and both are my favorite photos of us during our honeymoon.